veeneck/ryan.blog/content/blog/import-wordpress-nested-comments-into-hugo.md

 2. Loop over the XML and find the comments
 3. Make folders and files to match the needed data structure in Hugo

 I had problems with duplicate comments and posts in my export, so I had to add additional handling.
-I've posted my version of the script on Github, which may give you a decent starting point.
+I've posted [my version of the script on Github](https://gist.github.com/veeneck/cff15cb978993d40011e6800417ac110), which may give you a decent starting point.

+### Deploy on Netlify